fosskers/aura/guides/hacking.md

 ### The Aura Monad
 Many functions in the Aura code are within the Aura Monad.
-The Aura Monad is in essence a glorified IO Monad.
+The Aura Monad is a stack of Monad Transformers, but is in essence a glorified IO Monad.

 ```haskell
 {-# LANGUAGE GeneralizedNewtypeDeriving #-}